schinnaswamy/stock-market-service/SoftwarePrerequisite.md

 # stock-market-service
-a sample super stock market service developed using java
+a sample super stock market service developed using java and its a maven project.

 To run this project in any machine following softwares are required